koher/try-swift-2016/try-swift.md

 let sum = a + b // Compilation error here
 ```

-^ It is confusing and nonintuitive.
+^ It's confusing and nonintuitive.
 But totally, I think `throws` as `Result` is better.

 ---

 ### Asynchronous Operations and try

-^ Moreover, I think the `try` can be used not only for error handling.
+^ Moreover, I think `try` can be used for other purposes besides error handling.
 An example is asynchronous operations.

 ^ JavaScript natively supports the `Promise` for asynchronous operations.
-Its `then` method is theoretically equivalent to the `map` and the `flatMap`.
+Its `then` method is theoretically equivalent to `map` and `flatMap`.
 I implemented the `Promise` library "PromiseK" ([^7]) with them for Swift.

 ```swift
 // [ Swift ]